[Docker] Canary + MariaDB + MyAAC

 The Nginx + MariaDB + MyAAC tutorial also covers this item.
 Please follow the step

-8 - Config.lua
+8 - Config.lua, available at:

 To create this tutorial, the following steps were performed: